 Reference our Test Day Checklist and be prepared to tackle those SAT questions with ease.

 SAT scores are a composite ranging from 400–1600.
 Subscores and cross-test scores for the different sections can help you to best determine your strengths and weaknesses.
-There is no such thing as a passing score and colleges consider many other factors in addition to your SAT score when reviewing applicants.
+There is no such thing as a failing score and colleges consider many other factors in addition to your SAT score when reviewing applicants.

 For the ACT, scores are a composite ranging from 1–36.
 Writing domain scores for the optional essay portion are given on a scale of 2–12.

-Neither test penalizes test takers for guessing because neither test penalizes for incorrect answers.
-This is why it’s always best to mark an answer, even if you’re unsure, rather than to leave it blank.
 Both the SAT and the ACT provide four score reports that can then be submitted alongside college applications.

 Want to compare your SAT score to your ACT?
 Here’s some advice for comparing scores.

 Knowing how soon you’ll be taking the SAT or ACT will help you prepare.
 After all, you wouldn’t run a marathon without building up your endurance beforehand, would you?
 Test prep is a similar concept.